ome/omero-documentation/README.rst

 Indentation
 ===========

-Most reST directives don't need indentation, unless contents or options have to be supplied.
+Most reST directives do not need indentation, unless contents or options have to be supplied.
 For consistency, please use 4 space indentation whenever needed.
 Do not use indentation for the start of directives (start them at the edge of the new line).
 Any content under a reST directive has to be indented